MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 - Workers can check out a HoloLens to perform a certain task.
 Thanks to Microsoft Intune and other provisioning profiles, you can be certain that a worker uses HoloLens only in the way it’s intended.
 For instance, they can use Remote Assist, but they can’t open Web browsers, games, Word, etc.

 The results are impressive.
 Even in the most sensitive environments, information sharing and visuals are unique to the end user’s eyes, so collaboration can thrive.
-Imagine a trans-oceanic and real-time collaboration using Remote Assist.
 HoloLens sharing brings new interactions, without risking unwarranted information disclosure.

 ## Share with multiple people, each using their own account